thraxil/cask/README.md

     POST /join/ -> add a node to the cluster
     GET /info/ -> get JSON data about this node and its view of the cluster
+    POST /heartbeat/ -> tell the node that I (another node) am alive and well.

 Features: